kanishk44/kanishk44/README.md

 <br>
 I'm actively on the lookout for roles as a Frontend, Backend, or Full-Stack Developer in the United States.
 I'm enthusiastic about forging partnerships with like-minded professionals to design innovative web solutions that leave a lasting impact on society.
 <br>
-Away from the screen, I indulge in my passion for literature, fitness, and the culinary arts.
+Away from the screen, I indulge in my passion for reading and fitness.
 <br>

 ## 🌐 Socials: